 When conceiving the General Data Protection Regulation (GDPR), the European Union (EU) obviously anticipated that a non-negligible number of organizations would be reluctant to comply rather than making reasonable efforts.
 EU lawmakers have therefore replaced the penalty stick with a sledgehammer right out of the gate (May 2018).
 In plain English, the EU's powerful message says:

-"If you, the organizations of the world, process personal data of our people, you have to respect the provisions of the GDPR, otherwise we will hold you accountable with fines of EUR 20 million in minimum, while in return we apply the same rules to our organizations when it comes to the treatment of the personal data of your people."
+"If you, the organizations of the world, process personal data of our people, you have to respect the provisions of the GDPR, otherwise we will hold you accountable with fines of up to EUR 20 million, while in return we apply the same rules to our organizations when it comes to processing personal data of your people."

 Not emphasizing nations or ideologies, but simply putting people first, is not only a strong political statement, but a directive that will change the way how business will be done in the foreseeable future.
 It is a contemporary way of saying "the customer is king" while forcing organizations to prioritize the long-due overhaul of their informational infrastructure.